4. Switching Data Sources¶

 4.2.
 Default (DDD) data source¶

-The DDD abbreviation stands for DaqDataDecoding
+The DDD abbreviation stands for DaqDataDecoding library – a standard

 low-level data codec with C/C++ API, natively used for NA64 DAQ (inherited form